preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 At the bottom you can also set the sorting "Descending" or "Ascending" (not available for Detail View Settings).

-For "Detail View Settings" you can also select the order shown for comments, Older To Newer or Newr To Older.
+For "Detail View Settings" you can also select the order shown for comments, "Older To Newer" or "Newer To Older".

 Notification settings
 ----------------------